6 Simple Ways to Prevent Plant Frost Damage – Gro Indoor

 Now, you must be wondering about the temperature range that can damage your plants.
 The temperature at which you should cover your plant varies on the type of plant you have in your garden.
 Anything below 32-degree Fahrenheit can be detrimental to your plants.
 Some expert gardeners recommend covering your plants at 35 degrees Fahrenheit.

-How to Cover Plants Effectively?
+Smart Ways to Cover Your Plants

 You will find many ways to cover your plants and protect them from frost.
 Some will work for you, while others may not.
 You do not have to go the extra mile or look for a fancy covering; a simple bamboo stick or stakes around your plants will work if you cover them with whatever you have.
 Make sure that bamboo sticks or stakes are equal to your plant's height.
 You can use blankets, bedsheets, drop cloths, garden blankets, greenhouse shade cloth, or frost cloths.
 If your plants are not tall enough to have stakes or bamboo around, you can covet them with an inverted empty pot, or even milk jugs will serve the purpose.